 Each school should select a competition coordinator, who will have responsibility for communicating with students and AIA Ohio, receiving entries, and overseeing the school jury process.

 The students, in addition to their images, will need to submit a written description of their work.
 This should be a 100-150 word statement of their process, or their approach to addressing the studio problem.
 While projects will be evaluated on the entire composition, it is also important for the projects to be juried against the students’ own statement.

 Once submissions are uploaded to AIA Ohio via Openwater, the jury will review all submissions

 Given the anticipated variety in submissions, the jury will have flexibility in determining awards and the number and rank of awards (1st, 2nd, 3rd place, honorable mention).
-At least one first place award of $1,000 will be provided with other awards equaling not less than $500.
+At least one first place award of $1,000 or more will be provided with other awards equaling not less than $500.
 A total of approximately $5,000 will be awarded.